kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 2. In the address bar enter login.microsoftonline.com.

-3. Sign in as Adele Vance, by entering your email **AdeleV@WWLxxxxx.onmicrosoft.com** (where xxxxxx is your unique tenant ID provided by your lab hosting provider)and select the **Next** button.
+3. Sign in as Adele Vance, by entering your email **AdeleV@WWLxxxxx.onmicrosoft.com** (user email id of Adel Vance)and select the **Next** button.
 You may, instead, see a Pick an account window open, if so, select the account for Adele Vance.

 4. From the Enter password window, select **Forgot my password**.